 Before we get into the details, you should keep in mind that every company, employer, and office environment is different.
 As such, you should adjust these steps and tips to suit your specific working conditions accordingly.

 Gather supporting evidence

 Gather any positive notes, praises, or recommendations you have received from your boss during the last few weeks.
-These do not have to be the formal appraisal letter at the end of a year.
+These do not have to be a formal appraisal letter at the end of a year.
 You can jot down your accomplishments and endorsements and use them to back up your claim.

 Additionally, gather facts and figures that prove your excellent track record.
-They could be a percentage increase in sales, a decrease in company spending, execution of a business plan, or any other benefit your department reaped because of you.
+They could be a percentage increase in sales, a decrease in company spending, the execution of a business plan, or any other benefit your department reaped because of you.

 If your skills are better than they were when your pay scale was the last set, you have another solid reason you can add to your application for a raise.